rixx/books.rixx.de/data/reviews/katherine-arden/the-bear-and-the-nightingale/index.md

   title: The Bear and the Nightingale
 plan:
   date_added: '2018-08-27'
+related_books:
+- book: hans-christian-andersen/the-complete-fairy-tales
+  text: Very similar vibe of darkness and real magic.
 review:
   date_read:
   - 2019-07-07
-  did_not_finish: false
   rating: 3
-related_books:
-- hans-christian-andersen/the-complete-fairy-tales
-  text: Very similar vibe of darkness and real magic.
 ---

 In **The Bear and the Nightingale**, *Katherine Arden* tells a Russian fairytale, and she does it with a lot of feeling.
 The atmosphere is wonderful and a great mix of fairytale logic: everything is slightly off, belief and patterns carry more weight than logic, and if you're clever, you'll pick the right one of the two.